 - Course Details

-- Include other relevant details about the course, including if the course is existing or a new course, Gen Ed categories (approved or being sought), how often the course will be offered in the future, student enrollment, and any other helpful information for review.
+- Include other relevant details about the course, including if the course is existing or a new course, how often the course will be offered in the future, and any other helpful information for review.

 Innovative Approach Information